Eugene Braunwald: Career

+Death

+Braunwald died at age 96 in April 2026, in a hospital in Newton, Massachusetts.
+At the time of his death, he lived in Weston, Massachusetts.
+He was survived by his second wife Elaine Smith, and the three daughters of his first marriage to Nina Starr Braunwald, and by grandchildren and great grandchildren.

 Awards

 In 1966, he was awarded the Jacobi Medallion by the Mount Sinai Alumni (Mount Sinai Hospital) "for distinguished achievement in the field of medicine or extraordinary service to the Hospital, the School, or the Alumni."

 In 1986, he received the Distinguished Scientist Award from American College of Cardiology.

-In 2001, Braunwald received The Warren Alpert Foundation Prize.
+In 2001, Braunwald received the Warren Alpert Foundation Prize.

 In 2002, Braunwald received the King Faisal Prize for Medicine.
 He shared the prize with co-laureate Professor Finn Waagstein.

 In 2004, he became the inaugural winner of the Libin/AHFMR Prize for Excellence in Cardiovascular Research.

 In 2009, he was chairman of a policy group that severely limited outside pay for Harvard physicians.

 In 2010, he received an honorary degree from the University of Rochester.

 In 2013, he received a degree honoris causa from the University of Salerno, heir of the ancient Schola Medica Salernitana.

 Works

 Braunwald has over 1000 publications in peer-reviewed journals.
 His work has dramatically expanded knowledge of heart disease in the area of congestive heart failure, coronary artery disease, and valvular heart disease.
-According to a biographer who studied the research publications of leading cardiologists, Braunwald has "had more publications in the top general medical and cardiology journals than any of the more than 42,000 authors" in PubMed, a database of medical authors.
+According to a biographer who studied the research publications of leading cardiologists, Braunwald has "had more publications in the top general medical and cardiology journals than any of the more than 42,000 authors" in PubMed, a database of medical authors, many of whom do not publish in either of those two narrower categories.

-He is the editor of the cardiology textbook Braunwald's Heart Disease, which is now in its 12th edition.
+He was the editor of the cardiology textbook Braunwald's Heart Disease, which is now in its 13th edition.
 Braunwald was instrumental in running the TIMI (Thrombolysis in Myocardial Infarction) studies, which developed the concepts of thrombosis superimposed on atherosclerosis as the pathological bases for acute myocardial infarction, and has led to treatments that reduce damage to the heart from a heart attack.
 He was also an editor of Harrison's Principles of Internal Medicine, a textbook of internal medicine, for over 30 years.